-Decoding levels
+Decoding Levels

-ABI decoding
+ABI Decoding

-First level: from 0x38ed1739 get swapExactTokensForTokens(uint256,uint256,address[],address,uint256).
-Simple — search for the first 4 bytes of calldata in the ABI or signature database (4byte.directory API, openchain.xyz).
+The first level: from 0x38ed1739 get swapExactTokensForTokens(uint256,uint256,address[],address,uint256).
+This is simple — from the first 4 bytes of calldata, look up in ABI or signature database (4byte.directory API, openchain.xyz).

 import { decodeFunctionData } from 'viem';